openshift/release/ci-operator/SECRETS.md

 This document overviews the secrets that are available and the means by which they should be deployed to the cluster.

-## Access to secrets
+There are currently two ways to manager secrets:

-We store secrets in a private secret storage system.
+* DPTP-managed Secrets: We store secrets in a private secret storage system: [Bitwarden](https://bitwarden.com/).
 To add new secrets to this storage please reach out to `#forum-testplatform` on Slack and be prepared to encrypt your data with our GPG keys.
+DPTP uses [ci-secret-bootstrap](../core-services/ci-secret-bootstrap) to populate secrets from Bitwarden to the clusters in CI-infrastructure.

+* Self-Managed Secrets: In order to provide custom secrets to jobs without putting the secret management into the hands of the Developer Productivity (Test Platform) team, it is possible to create the secrets in the cluster and have them automatically mirrored to be available for jobs.
+See [secret-mirroring](../core-services/secret-mirroring/README.md#self-managed-secrets) for details and instructions.

 ## Secrets Listing